devel0/nextcloud-list-shares/README.md

 published files will be in `bin/Release/net8.0/RUNTIMERID/publish/` ( there is no need to install dotnet on target platform thanks to `--sc` option )

 ### Run release

+- add `--output=SOMEPATHFILENAME` argument to generate the file elsewhere than `Desktop/shares.xlsx`

 - linux